Social media use by Barack Obama: Facebook

 The Barack Obama Facebook (@barackobama) is currently the official Facebook for the former president and was his Facebook during the campaign trail.
 At the peak of the Obama campaign, his Facebook account had around 3 million friends.
 In March 2007, the Barack Obama team created an interconnection between a user's account on Obama's official website and their Facebook account, so a user could publish activities via sending postings from one to another.
 In 2008, the Obama presidential campaign spent $643,000 out of its $16 million Internet budget to promote his Facebook account.
 On June 17, 2008, after Hillary Clinton ended her campaign, the number of followers of Barack Obama's Facebook account increased to one million.
 Meanwhile, in addition to Facebook accounts of Barack and Michelle Obama and Joe Biden, the Obama team created ten Facebook accounts for "specific demographics, such as Veterans for Obama, Women for Obama, and African Americans for Obama."

+Instagram

+The Barack Obama Instagram (@barackobama), was created on January 3, 2012.
+It was initially run by his re-election campaign, before he took over and started using it as his personal Instagram account.